EXCLUSIVE-Community Health, others interested in Health Management

 News of the takeover interest comes as Health Management seeks to fend off a campaign from hedge fund Glenview Capital Management, which has threatened to launch a proxy battle against the company.

-Shares of Naples, Florida-based Health Management rose 8.3 percent to $16.75 on the New York Stock Exchange on Tuesday, valuing the company at over $4.3 billion.
+Shares of Naples, Florida-based Health Management rose 4.6 percent to $16.18 on the New York Stock Exchange on Tuesday, valuing the company at around $4.2 billion.

-Shares of Community Health, which several sources familiar with the matter have identified as the most likely buyer, rose 4.1 percent to $48, giving it a market value of around $4.5 billion.
+Community Health - which several sources familiar with the matter have identified as the most likely buyer - rose 2.8 percent to $47.39, giving it a market value of nearly $4.5 billion.

 Representatives for Health Management, HCA and LifePoint declined to comment.
 Community Health did not immediately respond to requests for comment.

-Since President Barack Obama's healthcare reform was passed in 2010, there has been a wave of consolidation - more than 650 deals for hospitals, according to Thomson Reuters data - as hospital operators seek to protect themselves against increasing costs and lower reimbursement fees from the government.
+Since President Barack Obama's healthcare reform was passed in 2010, there has been a wave of consolidation - more than 650 deals for hospitals, according to Thomson Reuters data - as they seek to protect themselves against increasing costs and lower reimbursement fees from the government.

 On June 24, Tenet Healthcare Corp announced a deal to buy smaller rival Vanguard Health Systems Inc for $1.73 billion, putting it in a better position to benefit from the millions of Americans about to get insurance under Obama's healthcare reform.